MarkClinton/sporting-mc/README.md

 The aim of the website is so supporters of the club can keep up to date with club news, view upcoming fixtures and results results of previous matches and allows you to sign up and become a member of the club.
 The fictional club Sporting M.C. take part in the Primeira Liga, Portugal's top flight division.

 ## Design
 The website is intended to be colorful in its design and full of content related to the team.

+### Colour Scheme
 The two main colors of the site (#000080, #ffc300) provide a complementary color harmony as they directly oppose each other on the RGB color wheel.
 I also just happen to like both yellow and blue when used together.

+### Imagery
+The hero image was chosen as a reflection of all the fans who support the club by showing a packed stadium.
+The background images were chosen to keep on theme of the site.
+Football centric imagery.
 Because the team is based in Portugal and competes in the Primeira Liga, real teams such as Sporting CP, FC Porto appear on the Fixtures & Results page for a sense of realism.

+### Typography
+Google font was used to pick 2 comnplimentary fonts.
+Roboto and Rubik are the fonts used.
+Rubik used for H elements.
+Roboto used for P elements.

+### Wireframes
+The site was initially designed using Balsamiq.
+[Link to the Wireframes PDF](documentation/wireframes/Portfolio%201%20Wireframes.pdf)

 ## Target Audience
 The intended audience for this site are football fans.
 More specifically fans of Sporting M.C.
 Visitors to the site will want to know whats happening with the club, latest news, latest results, upcoming fixtures.
 The intent is to have everything available to fans that they need to keep up to date with the club.

-## Wireframes
-The site was initially designed using Balsamiq.
-[Link to the Wireframes PDF](documentation/wireframes/Portfolio%201%20Wireframes.pdf)

 ## Features